British parliament blocks no-deal but Johnson says Brexit will happen

 BlackRock, a U.S. investment firm that manages $6.8 trillion of assets, said a no-deal Brexit or a referendum had become more plausible.

-Against the dollar, the pound trimmed gains to stand up 0.3% on the day at $1.2323.
+Against the dollar GBP=D3, the pound trimmed gains to stand up 0.3% on the day at $1.2323.
 It jumped to a six-week high of $1.2385 in London trading after economic data beat forecasts.

 House of Commons Speaker John Bercow, champion of parliament in its move to rein in the prime minister over Brexit, took a veiled swipe at Johnson as he announced on Monday he would stand down from the role, issuing a warning to the government not to “degrade” parliament.